The BFH Healthy Travel Guide to Los Angeles, California

 Erewhon Market - is a natural grocer with multiple locations, and honestly- I could write an entire article about the magic of this place.
 I could live in Erewhon, truly.
 I find it hard to do it justice with words because this is the mecca of all health food stores.
 If you’re like me, your first stop in any new city is the health food store- and no joke I arrived in LA in the evening and spent over two hours perusing the aisles of their Beverly Blvd. store.
 All organic hot food bars, salad bar, broth bar, and café, fresh pressed organic juices and elixirs, gorgeous local organic produce and products, and supplements… this place is not to miss.
 Whether you’re in the city or out by the beach- make your way to Erewhon for lunch and to stock up on all the incredible next level products on their shelves (Reishi infused nut cheeses, to CBD chocolates, all the collagen you could dream of, and of course: Coconut Cult yogurt).

-Belcampo Meat Co. - is your go-to for all things meat and animal products.
+Belcampo Meat Co. - is all things meat and animal products.
 Ethically raised, and no bullshit here.
-Belcampo is the best of the best, you can trust them with your life- which is rare these days, especially in the meat industry.
+Belcampo is the best of the best, you can trust them- which is rare these days, especially in the meat industry.
 They have locations downtown, near Beverly Hills, and in Santa Monica- but you can also order online and have it shipped right to you.

 Wholefoods Market- Honestly, next to Erewhon, Wholefoods looks like the underneath of a bleacher stand at a rodeo…. just straight garbage.
 That being said, the city does contain quite a few of them, and in a pinch you know you’ll be able to find some of your favourite health brand names.
 Just stay away from their non-organic food bar, and you’ll be sweet.